yujunz/gitlab.com-runbooks/howto/access-azure-test-subscription.md

 For the infrastructure and IT/ops teams, access can be provisioned by:

-1. Logging in to the Azure portal()
+1. Logging in to the [Azure portal](https://portal.azure.com)
 2. Going to All Services > Identity > Users > New Guest User
-Once the invite is accepted,
-3. Under Subscriptions, IAM, add the new user to the Contributor Role for the Pay-As-You-Go Testing Subscription
+3. Once the invite is accepted, under Subscriptions > IAM, add the new user to the Contributor Role for the Pay-As-You-Go Testing Subscription